yogsototh/yblog/Scratch/en/blog/Safer-Haskell-Install.md

 So if a developer break its API, it won't work anymore in stackage.
 And whether the developer fix its package or all other packages upgrade their usage.
 During this time, [stackage][stackage] end-users will be able to develop without dependency issues.

+[^2]: I myself am guilty of such behavior.
+It was a beginner error.

 [stackage]: http://www.stackage.org